Has your arthritic hip introduced a hitch into your step?

 - The benefits that you can anticipate once your hip replacement is successfully completed.

 Total hip replacement is a particularly common–and incredibly successful–surgical procedure.
-This resource is designed as a first step, providing reliable information and helping you start a conversation with your orthopedic surgeon at Yankton Medical Clinic.
+This resource is designed as a first step, providing reliable information and helping you start a conversation with your orthopedic surgeon at Yankton Medical Clinic, P.C.